NCAS-CMS/canari-data/README.md

 | r7i23f1p1 | Relevant CMIP6 PICONTROL DRS-ID | 7 | 23 | Just the one variant, but three logical components|
 | r8i24f1p1 | Relevant CMIP6 PICONTROL DRS-ID | 8 | 24 | Just the one variant,  but three logical components|

+#### Second Tranch

 We will be doing an additional set of HIST runs from 1950, with SSSP370 continuation:
 - there are two parent/child relationships here (CANARI HIST -> CANARI HIST and CANARI HIST -> SSP370)
+- can start when the macro tranch has got to 1950 _and_ verified to have sufficiently different ocean states

 | Variant Label | Macro Parent | Realisation Index | Initialisation Index | Notes |
 | -- | -- | -- | -- | -- |